-1 Introduction
+Introduction

 This study is motivated by our interest in the analysis of pipe rupture in accidental explosions and the fracture-based design of explosion vessels.
 A key issue is the effect of loading rate on fracture threshold and fracture propagation.
 Fracture of a pipe due to an internal detonation wave also represents a particularly challenging type of fluid-structure interaction that has been relatively unexplored.
 Tubes under internal static loading were studied extensively, especially for gas transmission pipelines.
-Examples of work done on statically-loaded fracture of tubes include the pioneering analysis of through-wall cracked cylindrical shells by Folias (1965) and full-scale gas transmission pipeline fracture experiments by Maxey et al. (1971), Kiefner et al. (1973), and Ives et al. (1974).
-There are notable laboratory-scale pipe fracture experiments in conjunction with analytical and numerical efforts such as those of Emery et al. (1986) and Kobayashi et al. (1988).
-There are also recent computational efforts such as the one by Zhuang and O'Donoghue (2000) to simulate the fluid-structure-fracture interaction of a bursting pipe under initially static loading.
-The elastic response of shells to shock or detonation loading was examined by Tang (1965), Reismann (1965), de Malherbe et al. (1966), Simkins (1987), and Thomas (2002), but these studies did not involve fracture.
+Examples of work done on statically-loaded fracture of tubes include the pioneering analysis of through-wall cracked cylindrical shells [1] and full-scale gas transmission pipeline fracture experiments [2-4].
+There are notable laboratory-scale pipe fracture experiments in conjunction with analytical and numerical efforts [5,6].
+There are also recent computational efforts [7] to simulate the fluid-structure-fracture interaction of a bursting pipe under initially static loading.
+The elastic response of shells to shock or detonation loading was examined by a number of researchers [8-12], but these studies did not involve fracture.